NHSDigital/software-engineering-quality-framework/practices/testing.md

   - Shift right, aka test in production
     - Testing does not stop at deployment-continuous validation in production is essential.
     - Implement real-time monitoring, synthetic checks, health probes, and user behavior tracking.
-    - Use canary deployments, blue-green releases, and feature flags to roll out changes gradually, monitoring for issues as they surface.
+    - Use canary deployments and feature flags to support testing changes as they are deployed.
-    - Employ chaos engineering to test system resilience under real-world failure conditions.
+    - When safe to do so, employ chaos engineering to test system resilience under real-world failure conditions.
-    - Instrument systems to detect anomalies, performance degradation, or unexpected behaviors automatically.
+    - Instrument systems to detect anomalies, performance degradation, or unexpected behaviors automatically - to support good quality canary deployments.

   In a high-throughput environment-where deploying at least once a day is the norm, adhering to the design for testability principle is paramount.
 The benefits include: 1) *faster feedback loops* – early testing catches issues when they are cheapest to fix, while testing later in the cycle ensures real-world readiness; 2) *increased confidence* – testing at all stages validates assumptions, improves system reliability, and supports safe, frequent releases; and 3) *higher quality by design* – systems built for testability are easier to maintain, scale, and evolve.